White Sox vs. Brewers Player Props Betting Odds

 Santana Stats

-- Carlos Santana has 88 hits with 25 doubles, 14 home runs, 47 walks and 56 RBI.
-He's also stolen six bases.
+- Carlos Santana has put up 90 hits with 25 doubles, 14 home runs and 47 walks.
+He has driven in 56 runs with six stolen bases.

 Santana Recent Games